Tommy Conroy (Dublin Gaelic footballer)

 Tommy Conroy (born c.
 1963) is a former Gaelic footballer who played for the Dublin county team.
-He played a key role in Dublin's victory against Galway in the 1983 All-Ireland Senior Football Championship Final.
-Top Cat won an All Star in 1985 after a particularly noteworthy season for both his club, St Vincents, and for Dublin.
+He played a key role in Dublin's victory against Galway in the 1983 All-Ireland Senior Football Championship final.
+Top Cat won an All Star in 1985 after a particularly noteworthy season for both his club, St Vincent's, and for Dublin.
 He was part of the backroom staff for St Vincent's 2008 All-Ireland Club Championship-winning team and was the manager of the St Vincent's team that won the 2013 All-Ireland Club championship.